pgriffel/pacioli/BUILD.md

 ### Building the javascript runtime

-This requires nodejs version 18 or above.

-1. Clone the sources

-2. cd src/pacioli-js

-3. npm install

-4. npm run bundle

-This produces the bundle .js file in the src/pacioli-js/dist directory.
-Copy this file to the test and relevant samples directories to
+See the readme in the src/pacioli-js directory.

 ### Building the extension